Video Chat with a Pro Video Expert - Live

 Miller CX Series Video Head Overview

 To survive fast-paced shooting environments, the CX8 is die-cast from a lightweight, yet durable metal alloy with composite polymers and precision ball-bearings for smooth mechanical operation.
 Even in harsh conditions, the CX8 will perform reliably.
-The base of the CX8 is a 75mm ball for mounting to compatible tripods and grip equipment.
+The base of the CX8 is a 75 ball for mounting to compatible tripods and grip equipment.
 An illuminated bubble level makes it easy to level the CX8 in dark environments.
-A fixed length pan handle is included, and a second rosette is available for attaching an optional second pan handle.
+A pan handle with a 15.4" fixed length is included and a second rosette is incorporated for attaching an optional second pan handle.

 Miller CX Series Video Head Specs